vscode-restructuredtext/docs/index.rst

 License
 -------
-This extension is licensed under the MIT License.
+The reStructuredText extension is licensed under the MIT License.

 Please see :doc:`/articles/thirdparties` for details on the third-party files that we include with releases of this project.